Search

 [NRHP Approved: 8/5/2019]

 In 2020, Monument Avenue was the scene of numerous public protests that were broadcast nationwide.
-All of the Confederate monuments were altered and portions of the Davis and Maury monuments were removed, as well as the figures of Jackson and Stuart.
+All of the Confederate monuments and statues were subsequently removed.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.